Applied Part 3. Project Constitution: First Rules Referendum

 - Open

-book2/examples/templates/proposal.mdand fill it for one dangerous domain (deploy, migrations, incidents, secrets): at least twoimmutable_principles(as prohibitions) and onemutable_rulewithincident_type,pipeline_phase,permitted_actions,max_scope,ttl,rollback_condition.
-Expectation: every mutable rule contains all six fields; the control fact from the educational scenario is satisfied. - Write
+book2/examples/templates/proposal.mdand fill it in for one dangerous domain (deployment, migrations, incidents, secrets): at least twoimmutable_principles(as prohibitions) and onemutable_rulewithincident_type,pipeline_phase,permitted_actions,max_scope,ttl,rollback_condition.
+Expectation: every mutable rule contains all six fields; the checkpoint fact from the learning scenario holds. - Write

-governance_protocol: roles, quorum, Safety veto, and tie-breaker rule; ask the question "what action will the agent be unable to perform, even if it reduces MTTR?". *Expectation: the answer is inimmutable_principles, not in chat.*
+governance_protocol: roles, quorum, Safety veto, and the tie-breaker rule; ask the question "what action will the agent not be able to perform, even if it reduces MTTR?". *Expectation: the answer is inimmutable_principles, not in the chat.*

-capstone/constitution.mdtwoimmutable_principles, onemutable_rule, and a shortgovernance_protocol(format — fragment in the chapter's educational scenario); if you ranproposal.md, add tocapstone/README.mdone line with the reason for the rule's appearance.
-Expectation: an amendment without provenance does not enter the SDD package.
+immutable_principles, onemutable_rule, and a shortgovernance_protocoltocapstone/constitution.md(the format is a fragment in the chapter's learning scenario); if you ranproposal.md, add one line tocapstone/README.mdwith the reason the rule appeared.
+Expectation: an amendment without provenance does not get into the SDD package.

-- Which project rules must be immutable, and which must not?
+- Which project rules should be immutable, and which should not?

 - Why does a mutable rule need

-ttland what will happen without it in a year? - What must happen upon Safety veto and why can it not be overridden by two
+ttl, and what will happen without it in a year? - What should happen on a Safety veto, and why can it not be bypassed with two

 approves? - After three identical

-NodeNotReadys within 48 hours, the referendum trigger fired, but at this moment an active incident is ongoing.
-What will you do with the amendment — accept, defer, or roll back the trigger?
+NodeNotReadys in 48 hours the referendum trigger fired, but at that moment an active incident is underway.
+What will you do with the amendment — accept, postpone, or roll back the trigger?